dyc3/senior-design/visualization-design.typ

 )
 ```

-An example query provided by Grafana for generating 3 equally spaced floats for reference.
+`/pkg/main.go` is where the logic of the plugin goes and an example query provided by Grafana for generating 3 equally spaced floats is above for reference.
+Within the plugin, a dataframe describing the structure of the data will have to be specified.

-TODO: This is not finished.

 Data gathered must also be aggregated, an example Grafana aggregation rule can be found below: